LoyolaChicagoBooks/introcs-csharp/rst/whileinteractive.rst

 We already have discussed the PromptInt function.
 The user can choose any int.
 Sometimes we only want an integer in a certain range.
-Miles has examples that handle this by just silently changing a bad value to one at the end of the allowed range.
-Another approach is to not accept a bad value, and get the user to repeat trying and explicitly enter a value in the right range.
+One approach is to not accept a bad value, but make the user repeat trying until explicitly entering a value in the right range.
 In theory the user could make errors for some time, so a loop makes sense.
 For instance we might have a slow user, and there could be an exchange like the following when you want a number from 0 to 100.
 For illustration, user input is shown